-HeadStart Kent have developed a School Toolkit and a Community Toolkit for Resilience and Emotional Wellbeing.
-These toolkits guide schools and community settings through the process of celebrating good practice already in place to support resilience and wellbeing, but also encouraging schools and settings to assess their current approach, identify any gaps and put actions in place to develop this further.
+HeadStart Kent have developed a School Toolkit for Resilience and Emotional Wellbeing.
+This toolkit guides schools through the process of celebrating good practice already in place to support resilience and wellbeing, but also encourages schools to assess their current approach, identify any gaps and put actions in place to develop this further.

-At the end of the process, schools and community settings can apply for the Kent Award for Resilience and Emotional Wellbeing, to recognise their hard work in developing their approach to resilience and wellbeing.
+At the end of the process, schools can apply for the Kent Award for Resilience and Emotional Wellbeing, to recognise their hard work in developing their approach to resilience and wellbeing.

-The toolkits have been based on 8 key principles from the Public Health England paper “Promoting children and young people’s emotional health and wellbeing: a whole school and college approach” (2015).
+The School Resilience Toolkit and the Community Resilience Toolkit have been based on 8 key principles from the Public Health England paper “Promoting children and young people’s emotional health and wellbeing: a whole school and college approach” (2015).
 A whole school or whole setting approach ensures the resilience and wellbeing of everybody (young people, families and staff) is promoted and supported and can lead to:

 - Improved wellbeing of young people, staff and families

 - The development of social and emotional skills